 So what’s cooking up here?

 The answer lies in the languages.
 Or more specifically the answer lies in Hindi.

 First of all, we need to understand that languages are products of a continual and complex natural growth process.
 Like rivers, they are born; they carve their vocabulary; they grow and eventually die.
 Like rivers, one cannot pinpoint an exact date or location to their birth and death.
 But standardization has chocked this process and leading some of the languages to premature death.

-|Dialects of Hindi|
+|Dialects of Hindi

-Some of you may identify them, as the dialects of Hindi.
-But, in reality, there is no clear definition for what makes a language or a dialect.
+Some of you may identify them, as dialects of Hindi.
+But, in reality, there is no clear definition for what constitutes a language or a dialect.
 For example, if we listen to Spanish and Portuguese, they are so similar, that one cannot really differentiate between them.
-On another side, if we look at the Chinese, it has seven major dialects, which are so different from each other that even native Chinese has difficulty understanding them.
-I guess, this is why, Yiddish scholar Max Weinreich has said, “a language is a dialect with an army and navy,” emphasizing the socio-political influence over the status of language and dialects.
+On another side, if we look at the Chinese, it has seven major dialects, which are so different from each other that even a native Chinese has difficulty understanding them.
+I guess, this is why, Yiddish scholar Max Weinreich has said, “a language is a dialect with an army and navy,” emphasizing the socio-political difference over the status of language and dialects.